-^{} For portfolio companies that are exposed during investment to controversies of severe or severe severity (level 4 or level 5) or development of status in non compliance with the Global Compact and OECD Principles, the case will be presented to the controversy monitoring committee to confirm the level of severity/non compliance status, to decide on a possible exclusion from the portfolio, or on supervision in the event of a downward reassessment of severity level or status after internal analysis.
+\ For portfolio companies that are exposed during investment to controversies of severe or severe severity (level 4 or level 5) or development of status in non compliance with the Global Compact and OECD Principles, the case will be presented to the controversy monitoring committee to confirm the level of severity/non compliance status, to decide on a possible exclusion from the portfolio, or on supervision in the event of a downward reassessment of severity level or status after internal analysis.

-^{} In accordance with the applicable ESG hedging rates recommended by the AMF in its Doctrine 2020-03 (category 2), calculated as a% of the net assets additional internal or external ESG ratings) These two rating methodologies are described in Amiral Gestion's Sustainability Report (Appendix II): https://api.amiralqestion.com/documents/permalink/2391/doc.pdf)
+\\ In accordance with the applicable ESG hedging rates recommended by the AMF in its Doctrine 2020-03 (category 2), calculated as a% of the net assets or in number of issuers. the hedging may be based on several external ESG ratings (mainly MSCI ESG Ratings, if there are no additional internal or external ESG ratings ) These two rating methodologies are described in Amiral Gestion's Sustainability Report (Appendix II): https://api.amiralgestion.com/documents/permalink/2391/doc.pdf]

-The Sub Fund's ESG reference universe is described previously under the section 'ESG Characteristics.'
+\ \ \ The Sub Fund's ESG reference universe is described previously under the section 'ESG Characteristics.'